-Alberto Di Meglio, ScienceSoft Project Leader - "Open source software is based on values like transparency, collaboration and availability.
-These values are also at the base of Open Science.
-An active, vibrant community of software developers and users contributes to making global scientific research more accessible and reproducible.
+Alberto Di Meglio, ScienceSoft Project Leader - "Open source software is based and reproducible.
 New scientific and societal challenges are becoming more and more complex.
 They cannot be addressed anymore just by clever individuals, but by open collaborations on a global scale.
 Open source software is a fundamental part of this transformation."